Oslonline/oslo-toolbox/README.md

 # Contribute

-If you want to contribute to this project, make sure to read the [Contributing.md](COONTRIBUTING.md) file and the Code of COnduct before opening any issue or pull request.
+If you want to contribute to this project, make sure to read the [Contributing.md](COONTRIBUTING.md) file and the Code of Conduct before opening any issue or pull request.